-- 7.12 Although not situated within the Dark Sky Park, this part of Northumberland is nevertheless valued for its dark skies, so new development will be expected to limit the impact of resultant light pollution (including in the interests of wildlife and the amenity of neighbours).
+- 7.13 Although not situated within the Dark Sky Park, this part of Northumberland is nevertheless valued for its dark skies, so new development will be expected to limit the impact of resultant light pollution (including in the interests of wildlife and the amenity of neighbours).
 There are mechanisms for reducing the impact of lighting on the night sky, without compromising the necessity for lighting.
 Further information about how this can be achieved is contained in the Northumberland International Dark Sky Park Lighting Management Plan published in November 2015 or its successor document(s).
-The latest Management Plan is included in the list of evidence base documents. - 7.13 Development in the Neighbourhood Area should be sustainable, aiming to mitigate the impacts of climate change.
-High levels of energy efficiency and sustainable design will be expected to be incorporated wherever possible and compatible with heritage conservation objectives. - 7.14 Paragraph 139 of NPPF sets out that development that is not well designed should be refused, especially where it fails to reflect local design policies and government guidance on design, taking into account any local design guidance and supplementary planning documents such as design guides and codes.
-The policy should be read alongside specific design information contained in the Eglingham Design Code included in Appendix B.
+The latest Management Plan is included in the list of evidence base documents. - 7.14 Development in the Neighbourhood Area should be sustainable, aiming to mitigate the impacts of climate change.
+High levels of energy efficiency and sustainable design will be expected to be incorporated wherever possible and compatible with heritage conservation objectives. - 7.15 Paragraph 139 of the NPPF sets out that development that is not well designed should be refused, especially where it fails to reflect local design policies and government guidance on design, taking into account any local design guidance and supplementary planning documents such as design guides and codes.
+The policy should be read alongside specific design information contained in the Eglingham Design Code, an extract of which is included in Appendix B. The document containing the full Design Code is titled 'The Eglingham Parish Design Code' prepared by AECOM in June 2020 and is available on County Council's Neighbourhood Planning webpage: Northumberland County Council Neighbourhood Planning